 The Music department is situated on the ground floor and consists of one main teaching room, two practice rooms, a recording room/second teaching room, a control room and a music technology room.

 The main room and recording room have their own interactive whiteboard and computer.

 The Music Technology room has nine computers with Cubase software and the main teaching room has fifteen computers with Cubase software.

 Each practice room has a piano and manuscript whiteboard.

-The department is well resourced with several keyboards, guitars, three drum kits and three digital pianos.
+The department is well resourced with keyboards, guitars, drum kits and digital pianos.

 Extra Curricular Activity and Trips

 Music is a thriving and important part of school life and we aspire for high standards of music making.
 The department runs the following ensembles;